jhudson8/react-backbone/api.md

       mixins: ['modelChangeAware'], // or ['react-backbone.modelChangeAware']

       render: function() {
-        // will be executed if the associated model changes }
+        // will be executed if the associated collection changes }
     });
 ```